BYU Combined Choirs and Orchestra

 Produced by Jon Holloman

 Post production coordinator: Ben Fales

 Digital editing and mastering by Troy Sales

 Tantara Records is an enterprise center in the School of Music at Brigham Young University, and part of the College of Fine Arts and Communications.

 SHIPPING DELAY NOTICE

-►Due to the COVID-19 pandemic, PHYSICAL GOODS such as CDs, printed sheet music, and other merchandise ship in 1-2 weeks from order date.
+►Due to the COVID-19 pandemic, PHYSICAL GOODS such as CDs, printed sheet music, and other merchandise ship within 1 WEEK from order date.
 If you need quicker delivery of CDs, please order from Amazon.com (see link on any product web page or click HERE (affiliate link).

 ►The instant email delivery of DIGITAL SHEET MUSIC will continue as usual.